jimdigriz/uap-erlang/README.md

     make testdata

-Now run the tests with:
+Now run the tests (takes about five minutes and needs 4GB of RAM) with:

     make tests

+If you just want to test the `uap-core` test data (takes about 30 seconds and needs 4GB of RAM) use:

+    make tests CT_SUITES=uap